 The earliest mention of the Feast of the Ascension of Jesus is found in Eusebius of Caesarea.
-In his work On the Feast of the Passover, composed in AD 0332.
+His work On the Feast of the Passover was composed in AD 0332.
 From this work, it appears that the Ascension was celebrated at that time with Pentecost, 50 days after the Resurrection of Christ.
 Towards the end of the 4th century, the beginning of the 5th century, the feast of the Ascension was separated from that of the Laying on of the Holy Spirit.
-Being celebrated on the 40th day after the Resurrection, a date which will remain fixed forever in the ecclesiastical calendar.
+It is celebrated on the 40th day after the Resurrection, a date which will remain fixed in the ecclesiastical calendar.

-The Ascension of Jesus is celebrated 40 days after the Resurrection, on the Thursday of the 6th week after Easter.
+The Ascension of Jesus is celebrated 40 days after the Resurrection, on Thursday, the 6th week after Easter.
 It is also known as Ispas.
-On this day Christians greet each other with “Christ is risen!” and “Truly He is risen!”.
-Christ ascended to heaven from the Mount of Olives, in the sight of the Apostles and two angels.
-The angels spoke to the disciples about the second coming of Christ, so that they would not be overwhelmed by the pain of separation.
+On this day, Christians greet each other with “Christ is risen!” and “Truly He is risen!”.
+Christ ascended to heaven from the Mount of Olives in the sight of the Apostles and two angels.
+The angels spoke to the disciples about the second coming of Christ so they would not be overwhelmed by the pain of separation.

-From Holy Scripture we learn that the Saviour raised His hands, blessing the disciples, and as He was blessing them He ascended to heaven, while a cloud made Him invisible to their eyes.
-Often God spoke to people from the cloud, a phenomenon through which divine energies are manifested, meant to reveal the presence of the Divine, but also to conceal it.
+From Holy Scripture, we learn that the Saviour raised His hands, blessing the disciples, and as He was blessing them, He ascended to heaven while a cloud made Him invisible to their eyes.
+God often spoke to people from the cloud, a phenomenon through which divine energies are manifested, meant to reveal and conceal the Divine’s presence.

 How many times did Jesus appear after His resurrection?

-After Jesus became alive once again, he appeared to his followers at various events.
+After Jesus became alive, he appeared to his followers at various events.
 This he didn’t simply on a solitary day, yet on a few days between his revival and rising into Heaven.

-Jesus made 10 appearances after His Resurrection.
-Honestly talking we don’t have a clue about every time that Jesus appeared to his pupils during these 40 days.
-John himself made sense of how the Gospel accounts were not a total chronicled record, “Jesus did numerous different signs within the sight of the supporters, which are not written in this book” (John 20:30).
+Jesus made ten appearances after His Resurrection.
+We have yet to learn about every time Jesus appeared to his pupils during these 40 days.
+John himself made sense of how the Gospel accounts were not a total chronicled record, “Jesus did numerous different signs within sight of the supporters, which are not written in this book” (John 20:30).

-Be that as it may, the Gospels in all actuality do record a few of them.
+Be that as it may, the Gospels record a few of them.
 Altogether, Jesus is recorded as seeming multiple times to his pupils in his revived body.

-What are the 4 main appearances of Jesus?
+What are the four main appearances of Jesus?

-The guarantee that Jesus is “alive forevermore” and has “the keys of misery and death” (Rev. 1:18) is perhaps the most grounded proof of the honesty of Christianity.
-The post-revival appearances of Jesus affirm that He is the Son of God and the Messiah of the world.
-Here are the 4 main appearances of Jesus that are kept in the Bible that occurred between His revival and His rising:
+The guarantee that Jesus is “alive always” and has “the keys of misery and death” (Rev. 1:18) is perhaps the most grounded proof of the honesty of Christianity.
+The post-revival appearances of Jesus affirm that He is the Son of God and the world’s Messiah.
+Here are the four main appearances of Jesus that are kept in the Bible that occurred between His revival and His rising:

-- Jesus appeared to the eleven pupils with Thomas included, in the second story room, seven days after the Resurrection day.
+- Jesus appeared to the eleven pupils, including Thomas, in the second-story room, seven days after the Resurrection day.

-- The pupils stayed in Galilee for around three weeks where Jesus met with them two times.
+- The pupils stayed in Galilee for around three weeks, where Jesus met with them twice.
 The first of these appearances was to seven of the supporters as they were fishing in the pool of Galilee.

 - Jesus likewise appeared to James